davidchase/hapi-client-proxy/README.md

 # Concept
 To funnel requests from the client(browser) through hapi(nodejs) to an endpoint.

+While still using hapi to render templates :smirk:

 So all endpoint requests are made by hapi.